AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

               }
           }

-Currently, these are only available in the FullProfiler to control the size of the TinyProfiler output and allow instrumentation strategies without needing to re-code each time.
-You can use the scoped regions in a few select places that will be output in both profiler modes, while named regions will only be isolated during a FullProfiler run.
+Currently, these macros are only available in the Full Profiler.
+This was done to control the size of the Tiny Profiler output and to allow instrumentation strategies without needing to re-code each time.

+.. admonition:: A Combined Tiny-Full Region Profiling Strategy

+  We recommend using scoped regions in a few select places that will be timed when either the Tiny or Full Profiler is activated.
+Because named regions will be isolated by the Full Profiler and ignored by the Tiny Profiler, they can be used for regions that you wish to instrument only when the Full Profiler is active.

+..
+HACK verify intended meaning.

 Instrumenting Fortran90 Code
 ============================